citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 We then measured and added a delay of 39000ns to all IPC (Inter-Process Communication) calls - but as it turned out, this didn't fix the issue.
 The reason was quite obvious: I/O operations take much longer than your average IPC call.

 [FearlessTobi](https://github.com/FearlessTobi) wrote a few homebrews to measure file I/O delays for different file sizes.
 He then did a simple linear regression and put the formula in Citra - and it worked perfectly!
 While there are some other file types where the delay hasn't been measured yet, for the most part this should be sufficient.

-(Picture of Super Mario Maker creating Extra Data) The lovely pigeon finally gets some time to eat

 ### Add deprecated UDS ([#4690](https://github.com/citra-emu/citra/pull/4690)) by [wwylele](https://github.com/wwylele)